s7minhas/icc/README.md

-# Network Competition and Civilian Targeting During Civil Conflict
+# Understanding the Determinants of ICC Involvement: Legal Mandate and Power Politics

 Authors
 ---